-We are informed in our strategic thinking and planning by membership of a range of local, regional and national networks with other providers; Horsham Locality Soft Federation, S7 Consortium of Sussex and Surrey Sixth Form Colleges, FE Sussex, the Sixth Form Colleges Association (SFCA), and the Association of Colleges (AoC).
+We are informed in our strategic thinking and planning by membership of a range of local, regional and national networks with other providers; Horsham 11-18 Soft Federation, S7 Consortium of Sussex and Surrey Sixth Form Colleges, the Sixth Form Colleges Association (SFCA).

 Each year members of our SMT meet with counterparts from each of the Horsham schools in a curriculum summit to review Year 8 options in our partner schools, changes in provision and how best our curriculum offer can provide suitable progression routes.
-Regular meetings with members of S7 and FE Sussex help us to maintain awareness of post-16 provision in the region.
+Regular meetings with members of S7 and the Chichester College Group help us to maintain awareness of post-16 provision in the region.
 This was particularly important when deciding on the breadth of our T Level offer for example.
 Chichester College Group have readily adopted each wave of new T Level courses as they are launched.
 In determining our offer, it was important that we ensured we didn't actively replicate a technical offer on our doorstep.
-With Crawley College and Brinsbury College positioned within travel to learn distance of Collyer's, we aim to work in synchronicity ensuring a complementary offer, with each college broadly focussing on the following specialisms:
+With Crawley College and Brinsbury College positioned within travel to learn distance of Collyer's, our aim is to work in synchronicity ensuring a complementary offer, with each college broadly focussing on the following specialisms:

-- Collyer's Broad Academic offer (A-Level, L3 Vocational, T-Level, L2 Foundation), Adult Education offer - Crawley College Broad Vocational offer (Entry Level to L 4, inc. T-Level) - Brinsbury College Land-based/Construction Vocational offer (Entry Level to L4, inc. T-Level)
+- Collyer's Broad Academic offer (A-Level, L3 Vocational, T-Level, L2 Transition), Adult Education of - Crawley College Broad Vocational offer (Entry Level to L 4, inc. T-Level) - Brinsbury College Land-based/Construction Vocational offer (Entry Level to L4, inc. T-Level)

 Beyond our engagement with schools and colleges, we have strong links with HE institutions through our Progression Directorate and via subject level liaison.
-Our Adult Education and Skills Manager also attends regular meetings with the Sussex Council of Training Providers maintaining our understanding of the local ITP offer and informing our Tailored Learning plans.
+Our Adult Education Manager also attends regular meetings with the Sussex Council of Training Providers maintaining our understanding of the local ITP offer and informing our Tailored Learning plans.